Skip to main content

 4. Click a connector name to open its detail page, where you can see its type, description, and which agents are using it.

-Create a connector
+Test-drive a connector

-1. In the sidebar, click Connectors.
+1. In the sidebar, open Connectors, then Connector Lab.

 Assign a connector to an agent